rayzlui/mastermind/README.md

 https://www.mongodb.com/try/download/community

-To run the backend, start MongoDB by typing in your command line type:
+To run the backend, start MongoDB by typing in your command line:

   `mongod`